 The capital of a company can be increased in different ways, via a cash injection or via a contribution in kind.
-A contribution in kind is a capital increase that is not in cash : e.g. incorporation of liabilities in equity, contribution of assets, of a business, receivables or goodwill and which is remunerated by issuance of new shares (either at incorporation of a new company or an increase in share capital).
+A contribution in kind is a capital increase that is not in cash : e.g. incorporation of liabilities in equity, contribution of assets or of a business and which is remunerated by issuance of new shares (either at incorporation of a new company or an increase in share capital).

 The Law of 10 August 1915 on commercial companies, as amended, provides specific procedures applicable for a public limited liability company, a partnership limited by shares, a private limited liability company and a cooperative limited liability company.

 Any shares issued against contributions other than cash must be paid-up within a period of five years after the time of incorporation.